inabikarilibrary/inalib/inapedia/tournaments/hg/hg5.md

 # Hades Garden #5

-Hades Garden #5 is the fifth edition of the [Hades Garden](hgmain.md) tournament series.
+Hades Garden #5 was the fifth edition of the [Hades Garden](hgmain.md) tournament series.
 65 players participated.

 Tier: Major